Biden inspects US-Mexico border in face of GOP criticism

 At his first stop, the president observed as border officers in El Paso demonstrated how they search vehicles for drugs, money and other contraband.
 Next, he traveled to a dusty street with abandoned buildings and walked along a metal border fence that separated the U.S. city from Ciudad Juarez.

 Biden’s nearly four-hour visit to El Paso was highly controlled.
-He encountered no migrants except when his motorcade drove alongside the border and about a dozen lined up on the Ciudad Juárez side.
+He encountered no migrants except when his motorcade drove alongside the border and about a dozen were visible on the Ciudad Juárez side.
 His visit did not include time at a Border Patrol station, where migrants who cross illegally are arrested and held before their release.
+He delivered no public remarks.

 The visit seemed designed to showcase a smooth operation to process legal migrants, weed out smuggled contraband and humanely treat those who have entered illegally, creating a counter-narrative to Republicans’ claims of a crisis situation equivalent to an open border.